 After Season 4, the show only really makes sense if we think that every episode consists of a PSA YouTube video made by New Directions rather than actual episodes of a television show.

 I don’t know how many over-produced pieces of trash I had to listen to during the eternity it took to finish this show.
 I only know most of the songs have blended into each other in a giant autotune stew.
 For every ‘Happy Days/Get Happy’, ‘My Man’ and ‘As if We Never Said Goodbye’, there was [insert theme week here].

 But some of them were worse than just bad: they were so inappropriate for the episode that I’m still stunned someone thought it was a good idea at the time.

 And no, I’m not just talking about the weird episode where Blaine kept singing random love songs to his brother.

-I’m not sure which musical moment stands out to me as the worst in a long line of terrible ones that completely destroyed Glee’s claim to any kind of progressiveness in this department.
+I’m not sure which musical moment stands out to me as the worst.
+There was a long line that destroyed Glee’s claim to any kind of progressiveness.

 Was it when Santana’s coming out was defined by the song ‘I Kissed a Girl’, which is about a straight woman engaging in lesbian acts to titillate her straight boyfriend?

 Was it when Brittany campaigned for President using ‘Run the World’, which is about how women don’t need real power because they can use sex and manipulation to get what they want from men?